cmilanf/sbbs-xtrn-sysop_pager/README.md

 ```
 term TLS WARNING 'Server provided a broken/invalid certificate, try again with a reduced level of certificate compliance checking' (-32) setting attribute 6001
 ```
-_My guess_ is that this could be happening because Synchronet BBS TLS stack, provided by [cryplib](https://cryptlib.com/), is not trusting the certificate chain used by `api.telegram.org`.
+_My guess_ is that this could be happening because Synchronet BBS TLS stack, provided by [cryptlib](https://cryptlib.com/), is not trusting the certificate chain used by `api.telegram.org`.
 If this is your case, there is a somewhat dirty workarround that implies proxying Telegram Bot API calls.

 #### Telegram setup: broken/invalid certificate workarround
 Remember this is a workarround, if you decide to implement it, it is **at your own risk**.

 1. Make sure there is no other software in the Synchronet BBS server/virtual machine/container calls `api.telegram.org`.
-2. Edit `/etc/hosts` and `api.telegram.org` to the `127.0.0.1` entry.
+2. Edit `/etc/hosts` and add `api.telegram.org` to the `127.0.0.1` entry.
 For example: `127.0.0.1 locahost api.telegram.org`.
 3. Install a reverse proxy software, as example I will use [nginx](https://nginx.org/).
 4. Add to `/etc/nginx/sites-available/default` a configuration similar to this one:
 ```